microsoft/vscode-azure-iot-edge/README.md

 Press `F1` or `Ctrl + Shift + P` to open command palette, type `Edge:` to see all the commands:

-- Edge: Build IoT Edge module.
-Build Edge module from source code.
+- **Edge: Build IoT Edge module**: Build Edge module from source code.
 To trigger this command, right click the project file(e.g. `*.csproj` for .Net Core module project) and select this command in the context menu.
-- Edge: Build IoT Edge module Docker image.
-Containerize your Edge module to Docker image.
+- **Edge: Build IoT Edge module Docker image**: Containerize your Edge module to Docker image.
 To trigger this command, right click the `Dockerfile` and select this command in the context menu.
-- Edge: Push IoT Edge module Docker image.
-Push an image a registiry.
+- **Edge: Push IoT Edge module Docker image**: Push an image a registiry.

 ## Options
 The following Visual Studio Code settings are available for the Azure IoT Edge extension.
 These can be set in global user preferences `Ctrl + ,` or workspace settings (.vscode/settings.json).
 The latter overrides the former.